-The present report aims to provide an informative and descriptive overview of rare disease activities at European Union (EU) and Member State (MS) level in the field of rare diseases and orphan medicinal products up to the end of 2011.
+The present report aims to provide an informative and descriptive overview of rare disease activities at European Union (EU) and Member State (MS) level in the field of rare diseases and orphan medicinal products up to the end of 2012.
 A range of stakeholders in each Member State/country have been consulted during the elaboration of the report, which has been validated as an accurate representation of activities at national level, to the best of their knowledge, by the Member State/country representatives of the European Union Committee of Experts on Rare Diseases.
-The reader, however, should bear in mind that the information provided is not exhaustive and is not an official position of either the European Commission, its Agencies or national health authorities.
+The reader, however, should bear in mind that the information provided is not exhaustive and is not an official position of the European Commission, its Agencies or national health authorities.

-The report is split into five parts:
+The report is split into six parts:

-Part I: Overview of rare disease activities in Europe

-Part II: Key developments in the field of rare diseases in 2011

-Part III: European Commission activities in the field of rare diseases

-Part IV: European Medicines Agency activities and other European activities in the field of rare diseases

-Part V: Activities in EU Member States and other European countries in the field of rare diseases
+Part I: Overview of rare disease activities in Europe Part II: Key developments in the field of rare diseases in 2012 Part III: European Commission activities in the field of rare diseases Part IV: European Medicines Agency activities and other European activities in the field of rare diseases Part V: Activities in EU Member States and other European countries in the field of rare diseases Part VI: Activities at National level in each EU Member State and other European countries in the field of rare diseases